A Comprehensive Migraine Spectrum Guide: Types, Phases, Triggers, and Prevention

 - Hearing Impairment: Temporary diminished hearing may be associated with aura.

 - Weakness: Aura symptoms may include, muscle weakness or a temporary decline in gross or fine motor skills.

 - Yawning or Hiccups: Bodily functions, such as a hiccup or yawn can warn you of the onset of a migraine.

 - Menstrual or Hormonal Migraine: Many women with migraines suffer from hormonal imbalances.
-There is a point in a woman’s cycle, when there is a spike in estrogen with not enough progesterone to counter it.
-This can cause severe migraines for women.
+There is a point in a woman’s cycle when there is a spike in estrogen with not enough progesterone to counter it.
+This can cause severe migraines in women.
 In his video, Dr. Giles has given some great advice on how to treat menstrual migraines.

 - Abdominal Migraine: This condition is far more likely to occur in children, than adults.
 It’s believed that children who suffer from this type of migraine outgrow the abdominal discomfort before or around adolescence and then go on to acquire typical migraines with head pain, as they mature.
 This leads researchers to believe that there could be a significant link between colic and migraine.